FreeRADIUS/freeradius-server/src/modules/rlm_couchbase/README.md

 General
 -------

 This module supports accounting, authorization, dynamic clients and simultaneous use checking.
 Accounting data is written directly to Couchbase as JSON documents and user authorization information is read from JSON documents stored within Couchbase.
 You should list the ```couchbase``` module in both the ```accounting``` and ```authorization``` sections of your site configuration if you are planning to use it for both purposes.
 You should also have ```pap``` enabled for authenticating users based on cleartext or hashed password attributes.
-To enable simultanous use checking you will need to modify the configuration parameters described below and list the ```couchbase``` module in the ```session`` and ```accounting``` sections of your site configuration.
+To enable simultanous use checking you will need to list the ```couchbase``` module in the ```session``` and ```accounting``` sections of your site configuration.

 It was tested to handle thousands of RADIUS requests per second from several thousand Aerohive access points using a FreeRADIUS installation with this module for accounting and authorization.

 Accounting
 ----------

 You can use any RADIUS attribute available in the accounting request to build the key for storing the accounting documents.
 The default configuration will try to use 'Acct-Unique-Session-Id' and fallback to 'Acct-Session-Id' if 'Acct-Unique-Session-Id' is not present.
 You will need to have the ```acct_unique``` policy in the ```preacct``` section of your configuration to generate the unique id attribute.
 Different status types (start/stop/update) are merged into a single document to facilitate querying and reporting via views.
-When everything is configured correctly you will see accounting requests recorded as JSON documents in your Couchbaase cluster.
-You have full control over what attributes are recorded and how those attributes are mapped to JSON element names via the configuration descibed later in this document.
+When everything is configured correctly you will see accounting requests recorded as JSON documents in your Couchbase cluster.
+You have full control over what attributes are recorded and how those attributes are mapped to JSON element names via the module configuration.

 This example is from an Aerohive wireless access point.